It’s time for me to come clean.

 That means so very much to me.

-I’m truly grateful to you for your understanding, compassion and support for the past three years, while I stood by my dying Mom, suffered from many symptoms of PTSD, endured My Dark Night of the Soul, and took time to heal while while writing a new book.
+I’m truly grateful to you for your understanding, compassion and support for the past three years, while I stood by my dying Mom, suffered from many symptoms of PTSD, endured My Dark Night of the Soul, and took time to heal while while writing several new books.

-Now, with my new book, Crush Your Crazy Cravings™, I’m ready to help you again.
+Now, with this blog, my new cravings-crushing and Rebound-After-Relapse expertise, I’m ready to help you again.

 Join the Conversation.
 Can you relate to my plight?
 When were you last tormented by Crazy Cravings?